-These daisy seed bead necklaces cheer me up every time I see them.
-I want one for myself this spring, to add a little brightness to the world.
-If they make you happy too, make one for yourself or someone you love, and bring a little more sunshine into the world.
-They are very easy to make!
+Daisies cheer me up every time I see them.
+If they make you happy too, make a necklace for yourself or someone you love and bring a little more sunshine into the world.

 - Size 11/0 seed beads in at least 3 colors (base, petal, flower center)

 - No. 2 (.45mm) silk or nylon cord with needle (pick a color that is close to the color of your petals)

 - bead clips

 Time needed: 1 hour and 30 minutes.